MichaelOreillyMor/BaseProject/README.md

 Builds the play session/game match.
 It gets a MapLevelData and creates:

-- The Boardand itsCellsusing a MapBoardFactory.
+- The Board and its Cells using a MapBoardFactory.
 - The UnitStates(soldiers and monsters) using a UnitsBoardFactory.
-- The PlayerControllersthat handle the state of a player(e.g: soldiers alive).
+- The PlayerController sthat handles the state of a player(e.g: soldiers alive).
-- The GameControllerthat handles the match state whichplayer wins.
+- The GameController that handles the match state and which player wins.

 The Factories use the PoolManager to get the cells, UnitStates, UnitConsmetics and UIPanelUnitStats.
 Then everything is injected, wired and returned.

 ![pawnFactory](/readmeImgs/pawnFactory.png)

-the GameController is ready and it’s given to the SessionManager that starts the game session. **After this point of the flow, all the references to these objects are Interfaces, these Interfaces provide the methods needed in each context. e.g: Cell.Setup() is not visible for classes that use ICell.**
+the GameController now is ready and it’s given to the SessionManager that starts the game session. **After this point of the flow, all the references to these objects are Interfaces, these Interfaces provide the methods needed in each context. e.g: Cell.Setup() is not visible for classes that use ICell.**